MDAnalysis/UserGuide/doc/source/examples/analysis/README.rst

 If you need functionality that is not already provided in MDAnalysis, there are `several ways to write your own analysis <custom_trajectory_analysis.ipynb>`__.

-If you want to run your own script in parallel in MDAnalysis, here is the `documents to transform your code into parallel-compatible form <custom_parallel_analysis.ipynb>`__.
+If you want to run your own script in parallel in MDAnalysis, here is a `tutorial on make your code parallelizable
+<custom_parallel_analysis.ipynb>`__.

 Imports and dependencies